The Trump Organization: Scion and American Idea hotels

 Early in the Trump presidency, Eric Trump and Donald Trump Jr. announced the creation of two new signature hotel brands, Scion and American Idea, as "the next generation of the company".
 After initially announcing as many as thirty potential deals in their pipeline, the ventures were scrapped in early 2019, with only one uncompleted hotel in Mississippi.

-Related ventures and investments
+Other ventures and investments

 Trump owns a wide variety of other enterprises outside real estate (which had an estimated 2013 value of $317.6 million).
 Other investments include a 17.2% stake in Parker Adnan, Inc. (formerly AdnanCo Group), a Bermuda-based financial services holdings company.
 He took in $1.1 million in men's wear licensing royalties.
 Trump earns $15,000 to $100,000 in book royalties and $2.2 million for his involvement with Trump Model Management every year.
 Until 2015, Trump owned the Miss Universe, Miss USA and Miss Teen USA pageants, collectively worth $15 million.

 Trump has marketed his name on a large number of products and services achieving mixed success doing so.
 Though not all subsidiaries of the organization, some of Trump's external entrepreneurial and investment ventures include or have included: